sirclo-solution/slate/source/index.html.md

 # Introduction

 **Welcome To SIRCLO API Documentation**
-You can used this API to connect your backend system to Sirclo system.
+You can used this API to connect your backend system to SIRCLO Platform.

 **Version:** 1.0

 # Order API

 ## Get Order